 In November 2018, PDMCX obtained approval to borrow 345.0 million RMB from the Industrial and Commercial Bank of China.
-From November 2018 through July 2020, PDMCX entered into separate loan agreements (the "Project Loans") for the entire approved amount and, as of May 1, 2022, 166.4 million RMB (\$25.2 million) remained outstanding.
+From November 2018 through July 2020, PDMCX entered into separate loan agreements (the "Project Loans") for the entire approved amount and, as of July 31, 2022, 137.4 million RMB (\$20.4 million) remained outstanding.
 The Project Loans were used to finance certain capital expenditures at the PDMCX facility and are collateralized by liens granted on the land use right, building, and certain equipment located at the facility.
-The interest rates on the Project Loans are variable (based on the RMB Loan Prime Rate of the National Interbank Funding Center), and interest incurred on the loans is eligible for reimbursement through incentives provided by the Xiamen Torch Hi-Tech Industrial Development Zone, which provide for such reimbursements up to a prescribed limit and duration.
-The Project Loans are subject to covenants and provisions, certain of which relate to the assets pledged as security for the loans, all of which we were in compliance with at May 1, 2022.
+The interest rates on the Project Loans are variable (based on the RMB Loan Prime Rate of the National Interbank Funding Center), and interest incurred on the loans was eligible for reimbursement through incentives provided by the Xiamen Torch Hi-Tech Industrial Development Zone, which provide for such reimbursements up to a prescribed limit and duration.
+The Project Loans are subject to covenants and provisions, certain of which relate to the assets pledged as security for the loans, all of which we were in compliance with at July 31, 2022.